LabKey/HPLC/README.md

 You should be ready to go.
 Any files dropped within the watched folder should be loaded to the target LabKey instance.
 If you do have an issue, check watch.log within the same folder for additional information.

-##To View:##
+### Import Run Results ###

 1. Go to the project folder
-2. Add the `Experiment Runs` webpart
+1. Add the `HPLC Upload` webpart
+1. Drag and drop any result files you want to import onto the dropzone
+1. Click the `Save Run` button

+## To View: ##

+1. Go to the project folder
+1. From the Assay List webpart click the name of the RawHPLC assay you created
-3. select the run(s) batches you want to look at via the checkboxes
+1. On the loaded page, select the run(s) batches you want to look at via the checkboxes
-4. select `QC Selected Runs`
+1. select `View Selected Runs`
-5. On the loaded page, select the data runs you wish to view from the left
+1. On the loaded page, select the data runs you wish to view from the left
-6. Click the `Start QC` button
+1. Click the `Overlay Selected` button